nidhaloff/igel/docs/README.rst

 Experiment
 ####################

-You can combine the train, evaluate and predict phases using one single command called experiment:
+You can combine the training, evaluation, and prediction phases using one single argument called ``experiment``:

 .. code-block:: console